+3.14.6 Lifeline Minimum Diameters, Required Materials, Specifications

-ALL DI LEITLE REGULTITIONS Category all All on yachts with intermediate lifelines the intermediate line shall be not less than 230 mm (9 in) above the working deck.
-3.14.6 line Minimur ecifications n Di ameters, Required Materials, a) minimum dia mete stranded stainless steel wire of er in table 8 below.
-Lifelines d and used without close-fitting .6 (a), temporary sleeving may regularly removed for inspection b) Grade 316 strecommende ess wire is c) secure lifelin not exceed 1 es p 00 n synthetic rope may be used to rovided the gap it closes does nm (4 in).
-This lanyard shall be y at a minimum. ŕ lanyards sha system which II co h has anchorage points, fixtures and mprise a lifeline enclosure s at all points at least the n of the required lifeline wire.
-LO minimum wire diameter der 8.5 m (28f †) 3 mm (1/8 in) m - 13 m -, 4 mm (5/32 in) ove er 13 m (43 ft) 5 mm (3/16 in) 3.14.7 7 Pulpits, Stanchions Materials TABLE 9 ons, Lifelines - Limitations on rliest of Age Series Date deta ail bef 198 ore January 37 oon fibre is not recommended in achiens pulpits and lifelines. nuary 1987 d after nchions, pulpits and lifelines
+- a) Lifelines shall be of: - stranded stainless steel wire or - single-braided Dyneema® rope - b) The minimum diameter is specified in table 8 below. - c) Stainless steel lifelines shall be uncoated and used without close-fitting sleeving, however, temporary sleeving may be fitted provided it is regularly removed for inspection. - d) When stainless wire is used, Grade 316 is recommended. - e) When Dyneema® is used, Grade SK75 or SK78 is recommended. - f) A taut lanyard of synthetic rope may be used to secure lifelines provided the gap it closes does not exceed 100 mm (4 in).
+This lanyard shall be replaced annually at a minimum. - g) All wire, fittings, anchorage points, fixtures and lanyards shall comprise a lifeline enclosure system which has at all points at least the breaking strength of the required lifeline wire.

+TABLE 8

+LOA minimum wire or rope diameter

+under 8.5 m (28ft) 3 mm (1/8 in)

+8.5m - 13 m 4 mm (5/32 in)

+over 13 m (43 ft) 5 mm (3/16 in)

+3.14.7 Pulpits, Stanchions, Lifelines - Limitations on Materials

+TABLE 9

+Earliest of Age or Series Date detail before January 1987 carbon fibre is not recommended in stanchions pulpits and lifelines.
+January 1987 and after stanchions, pulpits and lifelines shall not be made of carbon fibre.

-Category 3.15 Mu Itihull Nets or Trampolines 3.15.1 e word "net" is interchangeable with the word impoline" Mu0,1,2,3,4 A n et shall be:- Mu0.1.2.3.4 a) essentially horizontal Mu0,1,2,3,4 b) made from durable woven webbing, water permeable fabric, or mesh with openings not larger than 5.08cm (2 inches) in any dimension.
+Category 3.15 Multihull Nets or Trampolines 3.15.1 The word "net" is interchangeable with the word "trampoline" Mu0,1,2,3,4 A net shall be:- Mu0.1.2.3.4 a) essentially horizontal Mu0,1,2,3,4 b) made from durable woven webbing, water permeable fabric, or mesh with openings not larger than 5.08cm (2 inches) in any dimension.
 Attachment points shall be planned to avoid chafe.
-The junction between a net and a yacht shall present no risk of foot trapping Mu0,1,2,3,4 c) solidly fixed at regular intervals on transverse and longitudinal support lines and shall be fine- stitched to a bolt rope Mu0,1,2,3,4 d) able to carry the full weight of the crew either in normal working conditions at sea or in case of capsize when the yacht is inverted.
-Mu0,1,2,3,4 e) It is recommended that lines used to tie the nets should be individually tied and not continuously connected to more than four attachment points per connecting line Mu0,1,2,3,4 3.15.2 Tri marans with Double Crossbeams a) A trimaran with double crossbeams shall have nets on each side covering:- b) the rectangles formed by the crossbeams, central hull and outriggers Mu0,1,2,3,4 c) the triangles formed by the aft end of the central pulpit, the mid-point of each forward crossbeam, and the intersection of the crossbeam and the central hull Mu0,1,2,3,4 d) the triangles formed by the aftermost part of the cockpit or steering position (whichever is furthest aft), the mid-point of each after crossbeam, and the intersection of the crossbeam and the central hull; except that:- Mu0,1,2,3,4 D 04
+The junction between a net and a yacht shall present no risk of foot trapping Mu0,1,2,3,4 c) solidly fixed at regular intervals on transverse and longitudinal support lines and shall be fine-stitched to a bolt rope Mu0,1,2,3,4 d) able to carry the full weight of the crew either in normal working conditions at sea or in case of capsize when the yacht is inverted.
+Mu0,1,2,3,4 e) It is recommended that lines used to tie the nets should be individually tied and not continuously connected to more than four attachment points per connecting line Mu0,1,2,3,4 3.15.2 Trimarans with Double Crossbeams a) A trimaran with double crossbeams shall have nets on each side covering:- b) the rectangles formed by the crossbeams, central hull and outriggers Mu0,1,2,3,4 c) the triangles formed by the aft end of the central pulpit, the mid-point of each forward crossbeam, and the intersection of the crossbeam and the central hull Mu0,1,2,3,4 d) the triangles formed by the aftermost part of the cockpit or steering position (whichever is furthest aft), the mid-point of each after crossbeam, and the intersection of the crossbeam and the central hull; except that:- Mu0,1,2,3,4 Dogo 25